List on Bids44 →

 Essential Checks

-4. Open and close all doors — They should swing smoothly without sticking, rubbing, or excessive play.
-Check for any grinding sounds from the hinges.
+4. Open and close all doors and drawers — they should slide smoothly without sticking, rubbing, or excessive force.
+Check for proper alignment and that they close flush with the frame.

-7. Verify dimensions — Bring a measuring tape.
-Measure the almirah’s height, width, and depth.
-Crucially, measure your doorways, staircases, and the intended space to ensure it will fit.
+6. Verify dimensions with measuring tape — measure the almirah’s height, width, and depth.
+Crucially, measure your doorways, staircase width, and the path to its final spot to ensure it fits.

 Insider Checks